 How Severe is Your Anxiety?

 Vitamin D may contribute to mild anxiety, but it does not necessarily help with severe anxiety.
-If you haven't yet, take our free 7 minute anxiety severity test to see how severe your anxiety is and learn how to treat it.
+If you haven't yet, take our free 7-minute anxiety severity test to see how severe your anxiety is and learn how to treat it.

 Vitamin D and History

 Historically, seeing the sun was often a cause for celebration and happiness.
 Sun meant food could grow, and that warmer weather was coming.
-Conversely, not seeing the sun often meant food was becoming scarcer and that crucial members of your village, tribe or family, not to mention yourself, were at risk of dying from the cold.
+Conversely, not seeing the sun often meant food was becoming scarcer and that important members of your village, tribe, or family, not to mention yourself, were at risk of dying from the cold.
 People became less active, and some cultures even took to hibernating like bears during the colder seasons.
 It is no wonder that cultures across the world, from the ancient Egyptians to the Mayans to the Greeks, once worshipped the sun as a god.

 Seasonal Affective Disorder and Anxiety - Is There a Link?

-Seasonal affective disorder (SAD), once considered its own unique disorder, has been renamed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) as a type of depression.
+Seasonal affective disorder (SAD), once considered its unique disorder, has been renamed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) as a type of depression.
 It is now referred to as a specification only, i.e., depression with seasonal pattern.

-People who experience seasonally patterned depression are known to show symptoms that include feelings of anxiety, and other symptoms that are reminiscent of those related to anxiety, such as irritability, antisocial behavior, insomnia, reduced sex drive, reduced appetite and weight loss.
+People who experience seasonally patterned depression are known to show symptoms that include feelings of anxiety, and other symptoms that are reminiscent of those related to anxiety, such as irritability, antisocial behavior, insomnia, reduced sex drive, decreased appetite and weight loss.
 Some of these symptoms, like insomnia, may also contribute to the development of anxiety.